 I’ll start the other cut with my miter saw it has a stiffer blade and it’s easier to get off to a good start with.

 The 36 inch panel I believe is the most versatile size for a garden bed but, you can make the panel’s any length you like.
+The concrete raised garden beds can be any size you want.

 With the larger handsaw I finished the cut to remove this corner.